osmosis-labs/osmosis/x/concentrated-liquidity/README.md

 Assume the current active tick is -34 and user perform a swap in the positive direction of the tick range by swapping 5_000 tokens one in for some tokens zero out.

-For simplicity, we assume that the swap fee is zero.

 Our tick range and liquidity graph now looks like this: